How does this company make money?

 Who depends on this company?

-Insurance agents and brokers across Asia-Pacific markets would lose their income streams if the company's underwriting capacity disappeared.
-Corporate clients that purchase group life and employee benefits cover would face gaps requiring them to find alternative insurers.
-Individual policyholders holding participating whole life policies — a type of policy that pays periodic dividends linked to the insurer's investment performance — would lose those dividend distributions, which are tied specifically to this company's portfolio and are not transferable.
+Insurance agents and brokers across Asia-Pacific earn their living from commissions on policies sold through this company — if the underwriting capacity disappeared, so would that income.
+Large companies that buy group life and employee benefits coverage would face gaps and have to scramble for alternative insurers.
+Individual policyholders holding participating whole life policies would stop receiving the dividend payments tied to this company's investment returns.

 How does this company scale?